Contemporary Art

 13 Black Folk Artists from the American South

-The thirteen self-taught artists below, from Bill Traylor to Nellie Mae Rowe, Thornton Dial to Mary T. Smith among others, created some of the most powerful and beautiful works of art in the past hundred years.
-While either direct descendants of slaves, affected by Jim Crow or witnessing the Civil Rights Movement firsthand, these artists told stories that needed to be told, and despite being told that they may not fit in the art world, made it work anyway.
+The thirteen self-taught artists below, from Bill Traylor to Nellie Mae Rowe, Thornton Dial to Mary T. Smith, among others, created some of the most powerful and beautiful works of art in the past hundred years.
+While either direct descendants of enslaved people affected by Jim Crow or witnessing the Civil Rights Movement firsthand, these artists told stories that needed to be told, and despite being convinced that they may not fit in the art world, they made it work anyway.

 There is no better place and group of people in the art world to recognize than that of Black folk artists in the American South.
-Today and every day these Black folk artists deserve to be celebrated and recognized as not only great Black folk artists in the American South, but some of the best artists this country has ever seen.
+Today and every day, these creators deserve to be celebrated and recognized as great American Black folk artists and some of the best artists this country has ever seen.

 1. Bill Traylor

-Bill Traylor (1853-1949) is one of the greatest American artists of the 20th century.
-Completely self-taught, Traylor was born into slavery in 1854 in Benton, Alabama, and spent most of his life working as a sharecropper when, in the late 1930s, he wound up unhoused and living on the streets of Montgomery, Alabama, drawing scenes of a bustling town on the backs of found pieces of cardboard.
+Bill Traylor (18531949) is considered one of the greatest American artists of the 20th century.
+Entirely self-taught, Traylor was born into slavery in 1854 in Benton, Alabama, and spent most of his life working as a sharecropper.
+In the late 1930s, he wound up unhoused and living on the streets of Montgomery, Alabama, drawing scenes of a bustling town on the backs of found pieces of cardboard.

-His originality, storytelling, and emotion in each of the nearly 1,500 works he created in a ten-year time span will make the hair on your arm stand up.
+His originality, storytelling, and emotion in each of the nearly 1,500 works he created in ten years will make the hair on your arm stand up.
 While there was a brief chance in the last years of his life that NYC’s Museum of Modern Art would acquire his works, ultimately, the museum’s then-director, Alfred Barr, known for his love of “primitive” artwork, passed.
-For decades, Traylor’s work sat in private collections, while today, his work regularly sells for tens of thousands of dollars, one previously owned by Steven Spielberg fetched half a million dollars.
+For decades, Traylor’s work sat in private collections, whereas today, his work regularly sells for tens of thousands of dollars.
+One previously owned by Steven Spielberg fetched half a million dollars.

-There are not too many artists who were able to record life quite like Bill Traylor.
-He saw the emancipation of slaves, Jim Crow laws and Reconstruction, World Wars, the Great Migration, and a segregated Alabama that left him living on the streets of Montgomery into his 80s.
-Animals, men, women, fights, construction, drinking — Traylor painted a lot, he had seen a lot, and his works, which can be seen in countless museums across the country, leave behind a vibrant, complicated, and changing time seen through the eyes of many, but recorded brilliantly by one man.
+There are not many artists who were able to record life quite like Bill Traylor.
+He saw the emancipation of enslaved people, Jim Crow laws and Reconstruction, World Wars, the Great Migration, and a segregated Alabama that left him living on the streets of Montgomery into his 80s.
+Animals, men, women, fights, construction, drinking—Traylor painted a lot, he had seen a lot, and his works, which can be seen in countless museums across the country, leave behind a vibrant, complicated, and changing time seen through the eyes of many, but recorded brilliantly by one man.

 2. Clementine Hunter